sarthak107/library-management/README.md

     ```bash
     cd frappe-frontend
     ```
-6. Now run the foloowing commands to insatll all the node modules:
+6. Now run the following commands to insatll all the node modules:
     ```bash
     npm install
     ```